fareedst/markdown_exec/examples/link-blocks-vars.md

     ```bash :[bash_set_to_4]
     echo "ALPHA=4"
     ```
-::: Click below to trigger.
+::: Select below to trigger.
 If it prints "ALPHA: 4", the Link block was processed.
 These blocks require the *output* of the execution of the code in the named shell block.
     ```link +[bash_set_to_4]
     eval: true